zLi90/serghei-dev/README.md

 output files
 + We use [R](https://www.r-project.org/) scripts for postprocessing (optional)

 Both Kokkos and PNetCDF are linked as git submodules in this project.
-If you are unfamiliar with submodules, you can simply clone this repo together with the submodules with the `git clone --recurse-submodules` command, e.g.,
+If you are unfamiliar with submodules, you can clone this repo together with the submodules using:

 ```
-git clone --recurse-submodules https://gitlab.com/serghei-model/serghei.git ./serghei
+git clone --recurse-submodules <repository-url> ./serghei-flex
 ```

 PnetCDF is often available in Linux distributions via package managers, and also as software modules in HPC systems.
 It is recommended to use these system wide installations, and only fall back on building the PNetCDF from source if there's no other option.